 What is the Downside to Polyester?

 The biggest drawback to polyester is that the material is inherently non-biodegradable.
 Polyester is a finite resource that comes from oil, so it just about as unsustainable as it gets.

 In the United Kingdom, Plymouth University released a study on the effects of washing machines on synthetic materials.
 The study finds that polyester releases about 500,000 fibres as it goes through the wash.

-These non-biodegradable fibres are a major contributor to the microplastic pollution in the world’s oceans.
+These non-biodegradable fibres are a significant contributor to the microplastic pollution in the world’s oceans.

 On a functional level, polyester is non-wicking.
 Bodily moisture, like sweat, remains against your body, which causes discomfort and irritation.